Travelling by rail to reduce your carbon footprint

 taken 8 hours, even accounting for airport transfers, check-in and baggage reclaim.

-Even if your university (or other business) is willing to cover the extra
+Even if your employer is willing to cover the extra

 cost of rail travel, not everyone can be away from home for the extra days.
 For